backlogs/www/_posts/en/1998-01-01-usage-product-owner.markdown

 ![Burndown Chart](../../assets/images/sprint_context_menu.png)

 For longer running projects utilizing the [Releases][releases]-feature there is another burnchart allowing a similar view over several sprints.
 It is explained in details here: [Release graph][release_graph].
+A bird's-eye overview of the progress of several releases is also possible through the [Release multiviews][release_multiview].

 ## Closing the sprint